 “From extensive product testing and material analyses to unannounced plant inspections, NSF is the only third-party testing organization to undertake a complete evaluation of every aspect of a product’s development before it can earn our certification.”

-Dymatize’s CEO mentions that they are NSF certified, as does their website and NSF’s own certification listing.
+Dymatize’s CEO mentioned that they are NSF certified, as does their website and NSF’s own certification listing.

 Now, we can’t expect NSF to babysit every last batch of protein, but this seems to be an ongoing fraud, according to the wide variety of lot numbers and manufacturing dates in the above PDFs.